 Both monocrystalline and polycrystalline panels have different price advantages.
 However, the main difference is in the construction of the panel.
 Monocrystalline solar panels have solar cells cut from a single crystal of silicon.
 Making the panels substantially more efficient, whereas polycrystalline is the leftover fragments infused together.

-The Sun Collectors only use tier one solar panels backed by industry-leading warranties and efficiency.
+Sun Collectors only use tier one PV solar panels backed by industry-leading warranties and efficiency.

 DC optimizers are installed at the module level meaning that each solar panel has one.
 This being said DC Optimizers are able to operate better, under shady conditions, than string inverters because each module is acting independently.
 The module prepares the direct current before sending it to the inverter, which results in greater overall efficiency than using a string inverter alone.
 Power optimizers offer similar benefits as micro-inverters but tend to be less expensive and so can be a good option between using strictly string inverters or micro-inverters.